naylin27/ARRIVESDKSampleApps/iOS/UserSessionApp/README.md

 * Check [ARRIVE dashboard](https://dashboard.curbside.com) to see your current location and your status change from in-transit to arrived.
 * You can also use the Monitor app to view detailed information of your arrival.

-Visit [ARRIVE dashboard](https://dashboard.curbside.com) to get an overview of all your sites and trips or download the Monitor app [Objective-C](https://github.com/Curbside/ARRIVESDKSampleApps/tree/master/iOS/ObjC/MonitorApp) or [Swift](https://github.com/Curbside/ARRIVESDKSampleApps/tree/master/iOS/Swift/MonitorApp) to view trips from one of your sites.
+Visit [ARRIVE dashboard](https://dashboard.curbside.com) to get an overview of all your sites and trips or download the [Monitor app](https://github.com/Curbside/ARRIVESDKSampleApps/tree/master/iOS/MonitorApp) to view trips from one of your sites.

 ## Quickstart
 Refer to [Quickstart](https://developer.curbside.com/docs/getting-started/quickstart-ios-transmit-app/) to integrate ARRIVE into an existing project.